behrica/clj-py-R-template/README.md

 ## Usage

-### libpython-clj + cljisr projects can now be created quickly in 2 ways from the latest stable template:
+### libpython-clj + ClojisR projects can now be created quickly in 2 ways from the latest stable template:

 -   **without** clj-new installed in user deps.edn